Expositions and Exhibitions: Chicago’s Involvement with Early Healthcare Technology for Premature Infants

 Grotesque Protests: Bodily Fluids, Social Media, and Activist Rhetorics

-Based on “Grotesque Protests in Social Media as Embodied, Political Rhetoric” (Bivens & Cole, 2018), this collaborative book project will examine how social media enables embodied, political protests in the United States and throughout the world.
+Based on “Grotesque Protests in Social Media as Embodied, Political Rhetoric” (Bivens & Cole, 2018), this collaborative book project examines how social media enables embodied, political protests in the United States and throughout the world.
 By analyzing political protests that use various body fluids (2012-2021), we argue these embodied, political protests are grotesque and used to recast power relations.
 In the process, these protestors provide rhetorical counter-strategies to populist discourse, which mirror other historical attempts to do much of the same.

 Locating Technical and Professional Communication at Two-Year Institutions